 The Barton Institute is investing in the expansion of restorative practices in Denver Public Schools.

 The Barton institute is working closely with DPS to bring restorative practices to scale in the district.
-In the 2018-19 school year Barton’s support will go to add additional RP staff; to complete a benchmarking project that will create a baseline for all schools; and to offer scholarships to DPS staff to attend the National Association of Community and Restorative Justice conference in Denver Jun 14 - 16, 2019.
+One element of the Institute’s support will help DPS students to attend the National Association of Community and Restorative Justice conference in Denver Jun 14 - 16, 2019.

 Ending the School to Prison Pipeline